OpenSourceCoder7/Hearts/README.md

 A Card object represents a card of a particular suit and rank.
 Suits are represented by the strings 'hearts', 'spades', 'clubs', and 'diamonds'.
 Ranks are represented as numbers from 2 to 14 where the values 11, 12, 13, and 14 correspond to the face cards Jack, Queen, King, and Ace respectively.
-You can create new Card objects to represent a specific card as necessary.

 Other methods of Card objects include: